What is the meaning of conversions you wonder?

 In some cases – the fifth most common reason for an abandoned cart – the customer simply decided not to purchase a product.
 Once a decision is made between the consideration and purchase stage of the journey, it’s a difficult road to convince customers to change their minds.

-This is where conversion marketing can help the most – test different hypothesis to find what would cause this “feeling”.
+This is where understanding the meaning of conversions can help the most – test different hypothesis to find what would cause this people to buy.

 Those will be A LOT OF TESTS but the result can be a game changer.